 Food Consultant, Cookbook Author & Founder-Owner, Shermay’s Singapore Fine Food

-Singapore Airlines (SQ) has also tapped on Shermay's culinary expertise to commemorate Singapore's 50th birthday with the creation of a three-month long 'Singapore Heritage Cuisine' menu, available across all cabin classes and SQ lounges.
-This appointment makes her the first born and bred Singaporean, first Peranakan and one of a handful of female chefs to collaborate with SQ on an international scale.
+Singapore Airlines (SQ) has also tapped into Shermay's culinary expertise to commemorate Singapore's 50th birthday with the creation of a three-month-long 'Singapore Heritage Cuisine' menu, available across all cabin classes and SQ lounges.
+This appointment makes her the first-born and bred Singaporean, first Peranakan, and one of a handful of female chefs to collaborate with SQ on an international scale.
 In 2020, Shermay returned to headline and curate the menu for Restaurant A380 @ Changi, the world's first dining experience onboard an airplane amidst the Covid-19 pandemic.
 Its slots were completely sold out upon launch.

-After more than 11 years of operating, owning and teaching at the renown Shermay's Cooking School, she closed the school and its shop in 2015 to focus on her food consulting and her brand of sauces - Shermay's Singapore Fine Food.
-The brand owns and distributes its own range of four sauces (Cilicuka, a Peranakan chilli sauce based on her grandmother's recipe) and dry spice mix, Nonya Curry Powder.
-It has also steadily grown its product catalogue with an exquisite selection of premium crackers.
+After more than 11 years of operating, owning, and teaching at the renowned Shermay's Cooking School, she closed the school and its shop in 2015 to focus on her food consulting and her brand of sauces - Shermay's Singapore Fine Food.
+The brand owns and distributes its own range of four sauces (Cilicuka, a Peranakan chili sauce based on her grandmother's recipe) and dry spice mix, Nonya Curry Powder.
+It has also steadily grown its product catalog with an exquisite selection of premium crackers.
 The brand supplies its selection of products to various retail outlets including Huber's Butchery, The American Club, Shangri-La Hotel, Ritz-Carlton Hotel, Tangs department store, and KrisShop in-flight magazine.

-She has also been invited to judge various cooking competitions such as 'The Perfect Meal’ which aired on Channel News Asia and was sponsored by Miele, and MediaCorp's Channel 5 reality TV show, 'Wok Stars'.
-For the past few years, she has been a judge for the 'World Gourmet Summit (WGS) Awards of Excellence’ which recognises the top talent in Singapore and the region.
+She has also been invited to judge various cooking competitions such as 'The Perfect Meal', which aired on Channel News Asia and was sponsored by Miele, as well as MediaCorp's Channel 5 reality TV show, 'Wok Stars'.
+For the past few years, she has been a judge for the 'World Gourmet Summit (WGS) Awards of Excellence', which recognizes the top talent in Singapore and the region.